Fermi sea topology and boundary geometry for free particles in one- and two-dimensional lattices: The case

 \section{The $1d$ case}

-In $d=1$ a gas of non-relativistic spinless free fermions of mass $m$ is described by $N$ non-interacting particles moving on the space ${\Rb}$ with coordinate $x$ and macroscopic size $L$.
-Their hamiltonian is given by the kinetic energy $H = p^{2}/(2m)$ and the solutions to the Schr\"odinger equation are free plane wave functions $e^{ipx}$ ($\hbar = 1$) with quantized momenta , with $n$ being an integer or half-integer, according to the chosen boundary conditions at $x=0$ and $x=L$ .
-The dispersion relation is $E(p) = p^{2}/(2m)$, with $E(p)$ being the energy.
-In the thermodynamic limit $N \to \infty$, $L \to \infty$ with $n(1)=N/L$ constant, the Fermi sea at zero temperature is the configuration obtained by filling all the lowest energy $N$ states in momentum space so as to form a segment with boundary points -$p_F$ and $p_F$, where $p_F=\pi n(1)$ is the Fermi momentum.
-Therefore, the Fermi sea is an interval in momentum space and its Fermi boundary is composed by two points \cite{lanlifs}.
-Note that the given geometry of the space of possible momenta is $\Rb$.
+$N$ non-interacting particles moving on the space ${\Rb}$ with coordinate $x$ and macroscopic size $L$ describe a gas of non-relativistic spinless free fermions of mass $m$ in $d=1$.
+The kinetic energy $H = p^{2}/(2m)$ determines their hamiltonian, and the solutions to the Schr\"odinger equation are free plane wave functions $e^{ipx}$ ($\hbar = 1$) with quantized momenta $p=2\pi n/L$, where $n$ is an integer or half-integer depending on the selected boundary conditions at $x=0$ and $x=L$. $E(p)$ is the energy, and the dispersion relation is $E(p) = p^{2}/(2m)$.
+The configuration obtained by filling all the lowest energy $N$ states in momentum space to form a segment with boundary points -$p_F$ and $p_F$, where $p_F=\pi n(1)$ is the Fermi momentum, is the Fermi sea at zero temperature in the thermodynamic limit $N \to \infty$, $L \to \infty$ with $n(1)=N/L$ constant.
+Consequently, two points make up the Fermi boundary of the Fermi sea, which is an interval in momentum space \cite{lanlifs}.
+Keep in mind that $\Rb$ is the provided geometry of the space of possible momenta.